appsmithorg/appsmith-docs/website/docs/training/session-2.md

 * Create a new Page
 * Introduce a Chart on the canvas
-* Write an SQL query to show all the males and females distribution of users in the database
+* Write an SQL query **getGenderRatioQuery** to show all the males and females distribution of users in the database
 <details>
   <summary>Show Hint</summary>
   <div>